premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

 37. If i want my class to be developed in a way that no other class (even derived class) can create its objects.
-How can I do so?
+How can I do so?p1

  ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)